Invertible Ideals and Gaussian Semirings: Gaussian Semirings

+Finally, we emphasize that by Theorem \ref{dedekindmertens2}, each ideal of a Gaussian semiring needs to be subtractive.
+Such semirings are called subtractive.
+Note that the boolean semiring $\mathbb B = \{0,1\}$ is a subtractive semiring, but the semiring $\mathbb N_0$ is not, since its ideal $\mathbb N_0 - \{1\}$ is not subtractive.
+As a matter of fact, all subtractive ideals of the semiring $\mathbb N_0$ are of the form $k \mathbb N_0$ for some $k\in \mathbb N_0$ \cite[Proposition 6]{Noronha1978}.

-Note that by Theorem \ref{dedekindmertens2}, a Gaussian semiring needs to be subtractive.
-With this background, it is, now, easy to see that if every nonzero finitely generated ideal of a subtractive semiring $S$, is invertible, then $S$ is Gaussian.
-Also note that a famous theorem in commutative ring theory, known as Gilmer-Tsang Theorem (cf. \cite{Gi2} and \cite{T}), states that $D$ is a Pr\"{u}fer domain iff $D$ is a Gaussian domain.
+With this background, it is now easy to see that if every nonzero finitely generated ideal of a subtractive semiring $S$, is invertible, then $S$ is Gaussian.
+Also note that an important theorem in commutative ring theory, known as Gilmer-Tsang Theorem (cf. \cite{Gilmer1967} and \cite{Tsang1965}), states that $D$ is a Pr\"{u}fer domain if and only if $D$ is a Gaussian domain.
 The question may arise if a semiring version for Gilmer-Tsang Theorem can be proved.
 This is what we are going to do in the rest of the paper.
 First we prove the following interesting theorem:

 \begin{theorem}

 Let $S$ be a semiring.
 Then the following statements are equivalent:

 \begin{enumerate}